-version 6/24
+version 01/25

 The "Private Pilot" license is your basic license.
 It allows you to fly without the supervision of a flight instructor and to carry passengers.
+You may not charge for flights but sharing expenses is allowed.

 Club vs. Commercial Flight School